-- The growing popularity of Agile can largely be credited to its ability to drive faster delivery of consumer-aligned products and services.
+- The growing popularity of Agile is largely due to its ability to drive faster delivery of consumer-aligned products and services.

 - Among the organizations and industries that usually derive great benefits from implementing Agile are innovation-oriented firms, consumer-facing organizations, and any businesses that are faced with the need to absorb and handle disruption.

 Agile management methods and techniques are ubiquitous in today’s Project Portfolio Management spheres.
-So much so that PMOs are entitled to wonder: Is Agile for me?
+So much so that PMOs understandably wonder: Is Agile for me?
 Does my project organization stand to benefit from a switch to Agile PPM?